Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 As your meditation journey evolves, the next step is to stay consistent and make the practice part of your daily life.

-Here are practical tips to help you go deeper and stick with it for the long run.
+Here are practical tips to help you go deeper and stick with it for the long run:

 1. Prioritize Consistency Over Duration

-It’s better to meditate for 5 minutes daily than more than half an hour once a week.
+It’s better to meditate for 5 minutes daily than for more than half an hour once a week.

 Aim for a schedule you can actually stick to—even if it’s just a few minutes a day.